Reflecting on end of year position to discover a better business performance strategy

 - Cash Flow

 It is equally important to look at both hours captured in timesheet tools or logs and those hours not captured.
-Many businesses advised by Tempora have not previously tracked overtime for example.
+Many businesses advised by Tempora had not previously tracked overtime for example.
 The issue here is, even if staff aren’t paid for overtime it is still hours conducted on behalf of a client.
 Tracking these additional hours is crucial in looking into team scheduling and looking at true cost of conducting work.
 For example, you may agree a rate of £15 per hour for 1000 hours, charged at a total of £15,000 for a project.
 As the budget amount is over utilised the value is watered down.
 At 1100 hours that is £13.64, at 1200 it is £12.50, greatly diminishing the hourly selling rate of the work conducted.

 What is the total value of salaries paid?
 For many business this is a powerful metric as it is absolute, staff will always require payment whereas client facing work may be subject to discount.
 Many agencies utilise salaried team members, with overtime being rewarded with flexible hours, used at the team’s discretion.